Home>Blog>A-non-technical-founder-s-guide-to-building-a-tech-startup-from-idea-to-development

 You will need to identify the key roles and skills your team needs.
 At the very least, you, as founder, will be CEO, and you will also need a CTO, or chief technical officer.
 The CTO is responsible for several important tasks, including:

-You may recruit your team from a variety of sources, including job board, LinkedIn, or word of mouth.
+Navigating these waters as a non-tech founder can be challenging.
+For more insights, delve into this account of the journey of a non-technical founder.
+You may recruit your team from a variety of sources, including job boards, LinkedIn, or word of mouth.

 Another option is to take advantage of a fractional CTO program.
 In this scenario, a part-time CTO is hired out to you until your startup grows to a more advanced stage.